Imergent-Technology/Protogen/docs/core-foundation.md

 ## Migration Strategy

-### 1. Content Migration to Default Tenant
+### 1. Content Management
 - Assign existing content to default "Progress" tenant
 - Migrate any legacy content to new Scene/Deck/Context system
 - Update routing to use new architecture
-- No backward compatibility needed - clean break from Stage system
-- **NEW**: Establish default tenant as primary content owner
+- Establish default tenant as primary content owner

 ### 2. Context System Implementation
 - Create Context model and database schema